-- thirteen hours for those students who are on academic probation; - eighteen hours for those students who are not on academic probation; - those with a 3.00 or greater GPA may take more than 18 hours with the permission of the Dean of Academic Services or the Dean of Student Services.
+- 13 hours for students on academic probation; - 18 hours for students not on academic probation; - Students with a 3.0 or greater GPA may schedule more than 18 hours with permission from the Vice President of Academics and Student Services.

-Students should always consult the program outline in this catalog and their advisor to ensure completion of degree requirements in a timely fashion.
-Some associate degree programs require that a student take more than 15 hours each semester in order to complete within a two-year period.
+Students and advisors should always consult the program sequence in this catalog to ensure timely completion of degree requirements.
+Some associate degree programs require student's schedule more than 15 credit hours each semester to complete the program within a two-year period.